aabbtree77/miniguestlog/README.md

 GET /guests 200 3516 - 23.670 ms
 ```

-MongoDB GUI may take several minutes to update its data.
+MongoDB GUI may take several minutes to update its data, the cold start of the free plan on render.com - up to 3 minutes.

 ## Mermaid